ACTEA-Erasmus/m2c4-aplc/Ad02/Subchapter01.md

 # TAG naming convention
 _____________________________________
 ## General
 The use of a naming convention is used to increase the readability of the software.
-TAG and block names are constructed with capital and small letters where
+PLC TAGs and block names are constructed with capital and small letters where
 * The name is assembled with one or more words
 * Each word starts with a capital letter
 * Words can be reduced by the use of abbreviations